 The person who withholds the tax must pay monthly, at the latest on the 17th day of the following month to that in which withholding was carried out.
 If a fiduciary they must pay by 15th of the following month.
 Payment shall be made through the Internet or at a banking window, according to the person's obligation.

 Spend a little extra and purchase vinyl or aluminum windows and doors with proper screens.
 Double pane widows are rare and rather common are windows with glass held in with silicone.
-With proper windows and doors your house will have less dust and rain entering your home, require less heat or air conditiong and be more comfortable.
+With proper windows and doors your house will have less dust and rain entering your home, require less heat or air conditioning and your home will be more comfortable.

 If a major project or building whole home, rent or buy a cement mixer as you will obtain a more even and stronger mix vs workers mixing on the ground and you save workers' backs.
-Buy a back brace and safety glasses for workers as cost is minimal and encourage their use.
+Workers never wear hard hats, safety glasses or back braces, etc.

 When looking at existing homes do not be impressed by granite or marble but look beyond as those materials are relatively inexpensive.
-If you wish to tile an existing concrete floor very likely it requires leveling and therefor a jack hammer to "etch" existing concrete, creating a major mess.
+If you wish to tile an existing concrete floor very likely it requires levelling and therefor a jack hammer to "etch" existing concrete, creating a major mess.
 Concrete is not a good bonding agent for floor tiles.
 "Pega Piso" is the proper material.
 Be sure steel beams are used above patio doors and large window openings.
 It is more common to see a concrete beam with under sized rebar made in location and later cracks appear with the home's structural integrity seriously at risk.

-Labor while much cheaper than one pays outside of Mexico is not as cheap as it appears as they lack "productivity" tools and do everything by hand including mixing concrete.
+Labor while much cheaper than one pays outside of Mexico is not as cheap as it appears as they lack "productivity" tools and often do everything by hand including mixing concrete.
 And, due to amazing weather a smaller house will suffice.
-A nice house can be built for $50 to $60 a sq foot plus land.
+A very nice home may be built for $50 to $60 a sq foot plus land.

 These issues are common even in more expensive homes.
 There are no apprenticeships, no formal training and no standards.
 Note: 93% of Mexican municipalities have no construction regulations.